wagler/EECS571Project/task_generator/Readme.txt

 1.1243,33,0.0340697

 Keep in mind that the UUniFast algorithm will generate task utilizations by pulling values from a uniform distribution centered at the specified mean utilization.
 The task periods will also be generated from a uniform distribution.

+Example Usage:
+./UUniFast 10 10 0.95 10 50 tasksets.txt

+This generates 10 task sets, each with 10 tasks.
+The mean utilization will be 0.95, in each task set.
+The task periods will be chosen from a uniform distribution with range [10,50].
+The resulting tasks will be output to the file 'tasksets.txt'